saif-ellafi/play-by-the-writing/README.md

 ## Installer details

-Play by the Writing (Play-btw) files go inside Espanso's user config directory. **IMPORTANT:** Config directory is **NOT** the same as installation directory.
+Play by the Writing (PbtW) files go inside Espanso's user config directory. **IMPORTANT:** Config directory is **NOT** the same as installation directory.

-For example, if you install Espanso on the F:/ drive, the **config** directory will still be on the Windows installation drive, where your Documents and user files are located.
+For example, if you install Espanso on the F:/ drive, the **config** directory will still be on the Windows installation drive, where your user files are.

 The installer will identify this location automatically, so normally you don't have to switch the path installation of Play by the writing.